Whole roasted carrots with olive oil, a delicious and simple way of roasting carrots.

 This is a very basic recipe for roasting not only carrots, but countless other vegetables, try Brussels sprouts, broccoli or cauliflower florets, even green beans can be perfectly roasted in the oven in this very simple manner.
 The only thing you have to keep in mind is to adjust the roasting time accordingly.

-I used these beautiful colorful carrots because I happened to find them at the supermarket, which is kind of miracle around here.
+- I used these beautiful rainbow carrots because I happened to find them at the supermarket, which is kind of miracle around here.
 However, regular carrots will do just as well.

 Roasting the whole carrots: